- 2014 Community Service Group Conference

 - Carried as Amended

-Conference therefore calls on the Service Group Executive working with the National Disabled Members Committee to:
+This conference calls on the Community Service Group Executive to: